List of Marvel Comics characters: C: Cloud 9

-When Cloud 9 completes her Initiative training, she is assigned to Freedom Force, where she fights alongside Challenger, Think Tank, Equinox, and Spinner.
+When Cloud 9 completes her Initiative training, she is assigned to Freedom Force.
 When Equinox is revealed to be a Skrull infiltrator, Cloud 9 kills him.
 Initiative instructor Tigra expresses concern that Cloud 9 has developed a detached attitude towards killing.
 Tigra worries that Cloud 9 may face psychological trauma if she is forced to confront her feelings.

-During the Dark Reign storyline, Norman Osborn orders Freedom Force to attack the Heavy Hitters after they secede from the Initiative.
-Cloud 9 is ordered to assassinate Night Thrasher, but she misses on purpose.
-She then lies, but Taskmaster realizes that she is lying and places her on probation.
-She then joins Hardball to battle the demon Nightmare after he possesses Trauma.
-Nightmare plagues Cloud 9 with visions of undead people who have been shot in the head.
-She fights them and yells at Trauma to fight off Nightmare.
-Trauma hears her, but Nightmare knocks her out.
-Following the events of the Siege storyline, Cloud 9 assists a depowered Komodo in capturing Baron Von Blitzschlag.

 After Steve Rogers replaces Norman Osborn, Rogers offers Cloud 9 a spot as a trainer at Avengers Academy.
 She declines after he tells her that it is optional and that the Superhuman Registration Act has been abolished.
 She destroys her superhero registration card and removes her costume as she flies away, freed from the Act's requirements.
-During the Fear Itself storyline, Cloud 9 refuses to attend a meeting held by Prodigy regarding magical hammers that have crashed to Earth.
-However, when Thor Girl is apprehended and accosted by men outside of her holding cell, Cloud 9 arrives to rescue her and subdues the men.
-After defeating Quicksand, who was on a murder spree, they fight against Juggernaut, who has been transformed into Kuurth: Breaker of Stone, and rescue civilians in Las Vegas.

-Cloud 9 later appears among the heroes allied with Jeremy Briggs.
-During a confrontation with the students of the Avengers Academy, she expresses contentment with her new job and expresses that she has no desire to act as a hero herself.
-In Secret Empire, Cloud 9 appears as a member of the Underground after Hydra takes over the United States.

 Cloud 9 in other media

 Cloud 9 appears in Lego Marvel's Avengers, voiced by Laura Bailey.

 Clown

-Clown is the name of several characters in American comic books published by Marvel Comics.
+Clown is the name of several characters appearing in American comic books published by Marvel Comics.